 The Academic Cover Letter

-Almost all academic positions will require you to submit a cover letter with your application and CV.
+Almost all academic positions will require a cover letter with your application and CV.
 Also called a “letter of application” or a “letter of transmittal,” the cover letter allows you to introduce yourself, add a personal context to your CV, and show that you’ve done your homework on the department you wish to join.
-A well crafted letter will give you a chance to set aspects of your background and identity alongside the elements of your CV that you want to emphasize, all while making connections between the needs of the department and your interests and abilities.
+A well crafted letter will give you a chance to emphasize aspects of your background and identity with elements of your CV, all while making connections between the needs of the department and your interests and abilities.

 There is no standard format for an academic cover letter.
 The guidelines provided here are meant to get you started by demonstrating some basic elements of a good cover letter.
 Students are encouraged to check with faculty and other students in their department or discipline to discuss specific conventions in your field.
 Also, the content and format may vary slightly depending on the type of position you are seeking.